Vin Scully: Other appearances

 In 1970, ABC Sports producer Roone Arledge tried to lure Scully to his network to call play-by-play for the then-new Monday Night Football games, but Scully's commitment to the Dodgers forced him to reject the offer.

 Besides his sportscasting work, Scully was the uncredited narrator for the short-lived NBC sitcom Occasional Wife.
 Scully also co-hosted the Tournament of Roses Parade with Elizabeth Montgomery for ABC in 1967, served as the host for the NBC game show It Takes Two in 1969–70, and in 1973 hosted The Vin Scully Show, a weekday afternoon talk-variety show on CBS.
 In 1977, he hosted the prime-time Challenge of the Sexes for CBS.

-Scully was the announcer in the popular Sony PlayStation–exclusive MLB video game series by 989 Sports for a number of years.
+Scully was the announcer in the popular Sony PlayStation-exclusive MLB video game series by 989 Sports for a number of years.
 Scully retired from announcing for video games after MLB 2005.
 Matt Vasgersian, Eric Karros, and Steve Lyons (and formerly Dave Campbell and Rex Hudler) took over as the lead announcers in the video game series, which was retitled MLB: The Show.
-Scully appears as himself in the 1999 film For Love of the Game, has a brief cameo (along with then-Dodgers partner Jerry Doggett) in the 1961 film Bachelor in Paradise, appears as a CBS news reporter in the 1960 film Wake Me When It's Over, provides the opening narration in the 1966 film Fireball 500, and can be heard calling baseball games in the films Experiment in Terror (1962), Zebra in the Kitchen (1965), The Party (1968), and The Bucket List (2007), as well as in episodes of TV series including General Electric Theater, Alcoa Premiere, Mister Ed, The Joey Bishop Show, The Fugitive, Highway to Heaven, and Brooklyn Bridge.
+Scully appears as himself in the 1999 film For Love of the Game, has a brief cameo (along with then-Dodgers partner Jerry Doggett) in the 1961 film Bachelor in Paradise, appears as a CBS news reporter in the 1960 film Wake Me When It's Over, provides the opening narration in the 1966 film Fireball 500, and can be heard calling baseball games in the films Experiment in Terror (1962), Zebra in the Kitchen (1965), The Party (1968), Fever Pitch (2005), The Bucket List (2007), and Licorice Pizza (2021), as well as in episodes of television series including General Electric Theater, Alcoa Premiere, Mister Ed, The Joey Bishop Show, The Fugitive, Highway to Heaven, and Brooklyn Bridge.
 The surname of the Dana Scully character on the television show The X-Files is an homage to Vin Scully, as the show's creator Chris Carter is a Dodgers fan; Scully himself can be heard calling a game in the Season 6 episode "The Unnatural".

+In 1965, Scully recorded two spoken word songs as part of the album The Sound of the Dodgers: "What Is A Dodger?" and "The Story Of The L. A. Dodgers".

 Impersonators

-Harry Shearer has impersonated Scully in a sketch for Saturday Night Live, and has used the voice for The Simpsons when the storyline includes the fictional team the Springfield Isotopes.
+Harry Shearer impersonated Scully in a sketch for Saturday Night Live, and has used the voice for The Simpsons when the storyline includes the fictional team the Springfield Isotopes.

 San Francisco Giants broadcaster Jon Miller is known for his impersonation of Scully.
-Voice actor Chris Cox has appeared on the comedy podcast series Sklarbro Country as the character "Racist Vin Scully".